gwpy/gwpy/docs/timeseries/io.rst

 Writing
 -------

-To write data held in any of the :mod:`pdpy.timeseries` classes to a GWF file, simply use:
+To write data held in any of the :mod:`pydischarge.timeseries` classes to a GWF file, simply use:

 .. code-block:: python